Hookkid/oXserver/README.md

 oXServer is a Python/MongoDB REST Server.
 =====================

 A simple CORS enabled rest server.
-Python and mongo are a great match because both speak json natively so there is no need for conversions when interaction with the database.
+Python and mongo are a great match because both speak json natively so there is no need for conversions when interacting with the database.

 At this point we are missing the U in CRUD but updates are to be expected.